mikizdt/Calculator-App/README.md

 # Calculator-App

-Calulator app using css grid
+Calulator app using css grid and eval() function.